-- 1. determining whether or not a public and professional need exists for the conduct of a certification process in a special area of podiatric medical practice; - 2. continuing recognition of existing specialty boards; - 3. modifying existing types of certification; and - 4. preventing unnecessary duplication by specialty boards and maintaining minimal standards for the conduct and operation of specialty boards.
+- 1. determining the eligibility of proposed specialty boards to meet the standards, requirements, and procedures as written in CPME 220 and CPME 230 and determining whether or not a public and professional need exists for the conduct of a certification process in a special area of podiatric medical practice; - 2. continuing recognition of existing specialty boards; - 3. modifying existing types of certification; - 4. preventing unnecessary duplication by specialty boards; and - 5. maintaining minimal standards for the conduct and operation of specialty boards.